PyAbel/PyAbel/README.rst

 Documentation
 -------------
-General information about the various Abel transforms available in PyAbel is available at the `PyAbel Wiki <https://github.com/PyAbel/PyAbel/wiki>`_.
+General information about the various Abel transforms available in PyAbel is available at the links above.
 The complete documentation for all of the methods in PyAbel is hosted at https://pyabel.readthedocs.org.

 Support